BharathxD/System-Design/Real World Systems/Design a Distributed ID Generators/Discord-Snowflake.md

 # Snowflake at Discord

-Same logic as twitter, just epoch = 1st second of 2015 (To get a larger range)
+Discord's Snowflake ID generation follows a similar logic to Twitter's Snowflake, with one key difference.
+Discord's epoch is set to the first second of the year 2015, allowing for a larger range of unique IDs.

+This approach ensures the generation of unique IDs within the Discord ecosystem.